 Rollover Accident Statistics

 Vehicles roll over in less than 3% of all crashes, and deaths can be prevented with electronic stability control and strong roofs.
-According to a national daytime observational survey of motorists, safety belt use was 8% among front seat occupants in 2013.
+According to a national daytime observational survey of motorists, safety belt use was 8% among front-seat occupants in the course of one year.

 Rollovers are much more common for SUVs and pickups than for cars.
-In 2013, 50% of SUV occupants killed in crashes were in vehicles that rolled over.
+50% of SUV occupants killed in crashes were in vehicles that rolled over.
 In comparison, 45% of deaths in pickups and 24% of deaths in cars were in rollovers.